jbreckmckye/jbreckmckye.github.io/source/_posts/TypeScript-accessing-members-of-a-union-type.md

     : never;
 ```

 This lets us pick an item out of a collection of discriminated unions using `kind` as the discriminant.
-This is the first
+This is the first step.
-step.

-The way it works is that `Items extends any ? ... : ...` makes TS consider each member of the union individually in the
-branches of the type condition.
-Then, when we check whether the `kind` matches and return `Items`, we're only returning
-the individual item.
+The way it works is that `Items extends any ? ... : ...` makes TS consider each member of the union individually in the branches of the type condition.
+Then, when we check whether the `kind` matches and return `Items`, we're only returning the individual item.

 For all other conditions, we return `never`.
-This makes `NarrowByKind` return a union itself of `Item | never`,
-which gets normalised down to just `Item`.
+This makes `NarrowByKind` return a union itself of `Item | never`, which gets normalised down to just `Item`.

 Why does TS 'decompose' the union in *this specific instance*?
 Well, think about it.
-If it didn't, a construct like this
+If it didn't, a construct like this...

 ```typescript
 type SomePrimitives = boolean | string | number;